Topological modes and spectral flows in inhomogeneous PT-symmetric continuous media: Inhomogeneous PT-symmetric continuous media

 \section{Inhomogeneous PT-symmetric continuous media}

-We now further generalize the result by showing that when an inhomogeneous medium is asymptotically Hermitian and PT-symmetric, it can be approximated by a two-band Hamiltonian of the form of Eq.\,(\ref{eq:generic_two_band}) near the Weyl point of two-fold degeneracy of the asymptotic Hamiltonian symbol.
+We now further generalize the result by showing that when an inhomogeneous medium is asymptotically Hermitian and PT-symmetric, and if the asymptotic Hamiltonian has a band gap near a Weyl point of two-fold degeneracy\footnote{It is equivalent to restricting our discussion on type-I Weyl points defined in Ref.\cite{soluyanov2015type}.}, then the non-Hermitian inhomogeneous system admits topological edge modes with real frequency in the neighborhood of the Weyl point.
+The spectral-flow index of the mode is identical to the topological charge of the Weyl point.
+This result is established by proving that the system Hamiltonian can be approximated by a two-band Hamiltonian of the form of Eq.\,(\ref{eq:generic_two_band}) near the Weyl point of two-fold degeneracy of the asymptotic Hamiltonian symbol.

 Consider a 1D continuous media with $N$ field variables.
-The dynamics of the system is governed by a asymptotically Hermitian, PT-symmetric Hamiltonian operator $\mathcal{H}[\lambda;x,\partial_{x}]$, which depends on coordinate $x$ through a system parameter $m(x)$ and its derivatives.
+The dynamics of the system is governed by an asymptotically Hermitian, PT-symmetric Hamiltonian operator $\mathcal{H}[\lambda;x,\partial_{x}]$, which depends on coordinate $x$ through a system parameter $m(x)$ and its derivatives.
 Here, we make a technical assumption that the inhomogeneity experienced by the edge mode is weak, i.e., $\epsilon\doteq\delta/l\ll1$, where $\delta$ is the scale length of the edge mode and $l$ that of $m(x)$.
 In dimensionless variable, it implies that the $i$-th order derivatives $m^{(i)}$ is of order $O(\epsilon^{i})$.
-This technical assumption of weak inhomogeneity is consistent with the condition of asymptotic Hermiticity.
+This technical assumption of weak inhomogeneity is consistent with asymptotic Hermiticity.
 We write $\mathcal{H}$ as

 where $\mathcal{H}_{i}$ depends on up to the $i$-th order derivatives $m^{(i)}$, and $\epsilon^{i}$ is a label indicating that $\mathcal{H}_{i}$ is $O(\epsilon^{i})$.
 Similarly, the symbol $H[\lambda;x,k]$ can be written as